goncalo-codes/vas-studio/README.md

 VAS is currently in its first functional version — stable and fully working, with continuous improvements planned.
 It aims to grow into a versatile platform for audio creation, education, and integration with visual media.

-🛠️ Developed by

-Lucas
-A passionate developer exploring the intersection of sound, interactivity, and technology.